nytimes/Store/README.md

 ### Middleware - SourcePersister & FileSystem

 We've found the fastest form of persistence is streaming network responses directly to disk.
-As a result, we have included a seperate library with a reactive FileSystem which depends on Okio BufferedSources.
+As a result, we have included a separate library with a reactive FileSystem which depends on Okio BufferedSources.
 We have also included a FileSystemPersister which will give you disk caching and works beautifully with GsonSourceParser.
 When using the FileSystemPersister you must pass in a `PathResolver` which will tell the file system how to name the paths to cache entries.

 Now back to our first example: